OneFoggyScreen/Filing-Bot/README.md

 # Filing-Bot
-A discord bot that sorts photos.
+A discord bot that sorts photos, videos, and GIFs.
 It can add and remove tags, in addition to being able to search with those tags.

 # Setup PT.1